SL X10

-X10 is a series of two-car electric multiple units which was formerly operated by Greater Stockholm Transport (SL) on the Stockholm commuter rail between 1983 and 2017, when the City Line project made them imcompatible with the X60 train sets.
-The X10 was operated in sets of up to five units, making ten-car trains, each unit consisting of one motor car and one unpowered car.
+X10 is a series of two-car electric multiple units which was formerly operated by Greater Stockholm Transport (SL) on the Stockholm commuter rail between 1983 and 2017, when the City Line project made them incompatible with the X60 train sets.
+The X10 was operated in sets of up to five twin units, making ten-car trains, each unit consisting of one motor car and one unpowered car.
 They were completely compatible with the X1 introduced in the 1960s.
 101 units were built by ASEA between 1982 and 1993.